 For seven days, 13,000 striking health workers defied back-to-work legislation, media attacks, police harassment and the jailing of top union officials.
 Unwilling to mobilize an all-out public-sector strike to press their demands, union officials caved in.

 Eventually, all the activists were reinstated, but Ron had died of heart failure by then.
 He was only 32.
 It wasn’t the strike that killed him, but the betrayal of union officials.
-As he wrote,
+In his pamphlet, Rank and File Rebellion: The 1981 Ontario Hospital Strike, Ron wrote,

 “In the events leading up to the strike, during the strike and throughout the defense campaign, the union brass acted against the interests of the rank and file.”

 This is Ron picketing outside the Toronto General Hospital on the first day of the strike.

 Should society produce for profit or to meet human needs?
 Health workers face this question on the job every day.
 Every day, we are immersed in human suffering.
 And every day, we are denied the resources required to alleviate that suffering.

 The only enduring solution is for the working class to manage society so that health workers can manage the health system.
 Until then, the business/profit model will rule, regardless of the harm it does to us and our patients.